demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

 #### Docker Error

 Docker timeout: A timeout error indicates a run that exceeded the default timeout configured for the docker container.

-This could be handled by raising the docker timeout configuration which can be done manually if you're using the on-prem version by setting the integrationScript.timeout server configuration (in minutes), or a support ticket if you're using Saas/XSIAM.
+1. Try raising the docker timeout configuration which can be done manually if you're using the on-prem version by setting the integrationScript.timeout server configuration (in minutes), or a support ticket if you're using Saas/XSIAM.
-Also, make sure Docker/Podman is installed on your machine (on-prem).
+2. Make sure Docker/Podman is installed on your machine (on-prem).

 #### Api Error

-Check the error received and try to see if it explains the issue.
-It could be related to missing permission, authentication, or API-specific issue.
+Check the error received and try to see if it explains the issue:

+##### Common HTTP codes

+- 400: Bad request, double-check filters & arguments.
+- 401/403: Usually means that authentication failed.
 Permissions: Compare the permissions required by the integration in Cortex to what the user has configured in his 3rd party product.
 If the integration does not mention specific permissions, check the 3rd party API.
 Authentication: Re-check authentication parameters (credentials, IDs, etc), and try to re-configure them.
 Some integrations require different authentication flow, make sure to check the integration docs and verify you have covered the correct flow.
 Authorization: Some integrations require several manual steps to authenticate the instance, double check if any special action is required.

-##### Common HTTP codes

-400: Bad request, double-check filters & arguments.
-401/403: Usually means that authentication failed.
-See the authentication section and Permissions sections above.
-404: Not found, double-check the resource you were looking for exit in the 3rd party UI.
+- 404: Item not found, double-check the resource you were looking for exit in the 3rd party UI.
-429: Rate limit means that too many requests were issued by the user to the server.
+- 429: Rate limit - too many requests were issued by the user to the server.
+Try to wait the expected amount of time.
-500: Internal server error usually implies the server was unable to process the request.
-Try to wait a few minutes before attempting to execute again, sometimes issues with the 3rd party server will pass after several minutes.
-If the issue persists, try to make sure integration-specific parameters are entered correctly and are well formatted.
+- 500: Internal server error usually implies the server was unable to process the request - Try to wait a few minutes before attempting to execute again, sometimes issues with the 3rd party server will pass after several minutes.
+If the issue persists, download the debug log and try to run the Curl mentioned in the debug log from post man.
+If the issues reproduced when running the Curl, contact the 3rd part provider.
+If not, try to make sure integration-specific parameters are entered correctly and are well formatted.

 #### Python error

-Sometimes you will be able to see a traceback that indicates a syntax error.
-In such cases it’s best to open a ticket that points to the exact error and this kind of tickets are usually handled within 3-5 days.
+If you're seeing a traceback that indicates a syntax error.

+1. Open a ticket that points to the exact error and this kind of tickets are usually handled within 3-5 days.
-As a temporary solution, you can detach and fix the issue until an official release is out (XSOAR only).
+2. As a temporary solution, you can detach and fix the issue until an official release is out (XSOAR only).

 #### Networking error

 ##### How to find network issues

 To find network issues, you can use the HttpV2 script using a simple request to see if it passed through.
 Note that this part is only relevant for XSOAR on-prem.
 Examples of common errors indicating that there probably is a networking issue: